dgelven1/Udacity-Self-Driving-Car-/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-#### Visualize the distibution of the data set.
+### Visualize the distibution of the data set.

-Here is an histogram of the distribution of the training, validation, and test data set.
+Below is the distribution of the traffic sign images for the training, validation, and test data set.

 ![alt text][image1]

-Here is an example of some of the images the data sets contain.
+Below is an example of some of the images the data sets contain.

 ![alt text][image2]

-#### Increase the training set to even the sample distribution
+### Increase the size of training data set

-Observing a large difference in the number of samples for a given sign, I wanted to give my training set a more even distribution.
+After observing a large difference in the number of samples for a given sign in the distribution graph above, I wanted to give my training set a more even distribution.

-First, I chose a minimum number of images that each sign label could have.
-If the sign label had less than this minimum threshold, I would copy the image of the sign and add it to the distribution.
-If the sign label was already greater than this threshold, I would do nothing.
+First, I chose a minimum number of images that I wanted each sign type to have.
+If the sign type had less than this minimum threshold, I would copy a image of the sign and add it to the distribution.
+I iterated through the existing number of images and made copies of each image until I reached the minimum threshold.
+Using this approach, I ensured that I did not make multiple copies of the same image to reach the minimum threshold, allowing the training data set to have a variety of different images for the same traffic sign type.

-Here is an example of the distibution of training data after increasing the size of the data set:
+Below is the distibution of training data after increasing the size of the data set:

 ![alt text][image3]

 ### Step 2: Data Augmentation and Preprocessing

-As a first step, I wanted to augment the images in the training set to give the model a wide varitey of images to train with.
-The first two steps I used the data augmentation was to increase the sharpness and brightness of each image.
+As a first step, I wanted to augment the images in the training set to give the model multiple different views of an image.
+The first two steps I used in the data augmentation process was to increase the sharpness and brightness of each image.
 After viewing a sample of the test set, I noticed the images were blurry and sometimes very dark.
 I decided it would be best to sharpen and brighten each image to improve the quality of the image being trained by the classifier.
 This step was also done to the validation and test data sets.
 See below for an example of how increasing the sharpness and brightness of an image can improve the clarity and quality of the image:

 ![alt text][image9]